metagenlab/MASRES/README.md

 PlasAMR is a sequencing pipeline that can provide plasmids detection and typing from either raw Nanopore reads or hybrid Illumina-Nanopore reads.

-This tool is still under development.
+This tool is under development.
+Do not use it.

 To run this tool, you will need to install the latest version of nextflow (tested on version 22.04.3) and an installation of Singularity (tested on singularity version 3.7.1)